talhof8/talhoffman/_posts/2021-07-18-firecracker-internals.md

 ### Boot Sequence and Linux Boot Protocol

-A traditional PC boot sequence with a BIOS is compound of the following steps:
+A traditional PC boot sequence with a BIOS is consisted of the following steps:

 Upon starting, the CPU  —  running in real mode  —  executes an instruction located at the hardware reset vector which jumps to a ROM location.
 That firmware code in turn loads the start-up program — BIOS in that case.
 The startup program executes a POST (power-on self test) integrity check to make sure that all hardware devices that it relies on are working properly.